I want to take his face... off. Eyes, nose, skin, teeth. It's coming off. Dietrich: (to guards)

 - In the remake of The Texas Chainsaw Massacre (2003) Leatherface has a disease that makes the skin on his face decay. it's only seen briefly in profile, but it isn't pretty.

-- The cloaked and horribly disfigured killer in House of Wax (1953).
+- The cloaked and horribly disfigured killer in House of Wax (1953) (and the original Mystery of the Wax Museum).
 He is actually Henry Jarrod, the wax sculptor who was presumed dead when his business partner set his museum on fire.
 He made a perfect wax mask of his former face when he returned to open his new museum.

 - Done again by Vincent Price in his "Dr. Phibes" movies, almost certainly as an homage.